+Valuation date June 30, 2018

+Actuarial cost method Entry Age Normal

+Closed, level percent of payroll

+17 years

+Market value of assets

+Inflation 3.25%; including price inflation assumption of 2.5%

+Salary increases 3.25% - 6.55% including inflation

-Actuarial cost method Entry Age Normal Amortization method Closed, level percent of payroll Remaining amortization period Varies between 11 to 19 years Asset valuation method 5-year smoothed market; 20% corridor Inflation 3.25%; including price inflation assumption of 2.5% Salary increases Retirement age Experience-based table of ra ates that are specific to the type of eligibility condition Last updated for 2016 valuation pure suant to an experience study of the period 2010 - 2015
+Retirement age Experience-based table of rates that are specific to the type of eligibility condition

+Last updated for 2016 valuation pursuant to an experience study of the period 2010 - 2015.

-Mortality...RP-2014 mortality table for males and females, adjusted for improvement back to the observation period base year of 2006.
+Mortality......RP-2014 mortality table for males and females, adjusted for improvement back to the observation period base year of 2006.
 The base year for males was then established to be 2017.
 Mortality rates for a particular calendar year are determined by applying the MP-2015 mortality improvement scale.